Costa Rica country brief

 # This data is owned by Home Affairs.
 It provides quarterly updates to this data on its website.

 * Costa Rica reports the number of Australian visitors as 2,886 in 2020 (www.ict.go.cr).

 - 2021 March – former Foreign Affairs Minister Marise Payne and Costa Rican Foreign Affairs and Worship Minister Rodolfo Solano Quiros held a virtual meeting.

 - 2021 March – then-Trade, Tourism and Investment Minister Dan Tehan and Costa Rican Foreign Trade Minister Andres Valenciano Yamuni held a virtual meeting.

 - 2020 May – Prime Minister Scott Morrison and Costa Rican President Carlos Alvarado Quesada both participated in COVID-19 virtual meetings.

 Agreements with Costa Rica

-In 2020, the Australian Embassy hosted a webinar on Australia’s biosecurity expertise to combat Fusarium wilt of bananas.
+In 2020, the Australian Embassy in Mexico hosted a webinar on Australia’s biosecurity expertise to combat Fusarium wilt of bananas.
 The event attracted over 180 participants from 13 different countries, including Costa Rica.

-The Australian Government supports Australian investors in Costa Rica by providing support and advice on political, economic and regulatory environments.
+The Australian Government assists Australian investors in Costa Rica by providing support and advice on political, economic and regulatory environments.

-Further economic and trade information can be found in our Costa Rica trade/economic fact sheet [PDF 30 KB].
+Further economic and trade information can be found in our Economic Factsheet [PDF] for Costa Rica.

 Austrade aims to attract foreign direct investment into Australia.
 It also identifies market opportunities and promotes the capabilities of Australian exporters and education providers.